timghill/shareable-science/docs/source/index.rst

 Tutorials
 --------
 There are a suite of notebook tutorials and examples in the `notebooks/ <https://github.com/timghill/shareable-science/tree/main/notebooks>`_ directory on GitHub.
-These can be viewed non-interactively here:
+These can be viewed rendered to non-interactive html pages or as interactive Jupyter Lab notebooks using `binder <https://mybinder.org/>`_.

 .. toctree::
    :maxdepth: 2